roybenenosh/complaints-service/README.md

 https://github.com/roybenenosh/complaints-consumer

 DB:<br/>
-Open SQL Shell (psql) and connect to the db
+Open SQL Shell (psql) and connect to the db "intuiit".<br/>
-All the required details are default except: user: postgres; password: admin; database: intuit.<br/>
+All the required details are default except: password: admin; database: intuit.<br/>
 If you are using IntelliJ IDEA, it is recommended connecting to the data source for more comfortable interface.

 After connecting to db, create a complaint table with the command: